 ADSM operates in Abu Dhabi under the sponsorship of the Abu Dhabi Chamber of Commerce and Industry.
 ADSM seeks to produce a new cadre of entrepreneurial managers- highly talented graduates equipped in the science of management who take the lead in innovating, improving and enhancing their environments - whether they find themselves in a start-up venture, a corporation, a governmental organization, or whether it is the community at large.
 It began its program offering with a Master of Business Administration program in 2013.
-ADSM launched two Master of Science programs in 2016-17 academic year - a Master of Science in Quality and Business Excellence and a Master of Science in Leadership and Organizational Development.
+ADSM launched two Master of Science programs in 2016-17 academic year - a Master of Science in Quality and Business Excellence and a Master of Science in Leadership and Organizational Development and launched the Master of Science in Business Analytics program in Fall 2018.
 ADSM is seeking to further expand its program portfolio to include more Master of Science programs.